 According to their elastic feature, cloud computing infrastructures can serve as effective platforms for addressing the computational and data storage needs of most big data applications that are being developed nowadays.
-However, coping with and gaining value from cloud-based big data requires novel software tools and advanced analysis techniques.
+However, coping with and gaining value from cloud-based, big data requires novel software tools and advanced analysis techniques.
 Indeed, advanced data mining techniques and innovative tools can help users to understand and extract what is useful in large and complex datasets for making informed decisions in many business and scientific applications.

-The Data Mining Cloud Framework (DMCF), developed at University of Calabria, is an environment for designing and executing data analysis workflows in cloud platforms.
-Currently, DMCF uses the storage provided by the cloud provider for any I/O related job.
-This implies that the I/O performance of DMCF is limited by the performance of the default storage.
+The Data Mining Cloud Framework (DMCF) [12] is an environment for designing and executing data analysis workflows in cloud platforms.
+Currently, DMCF uses the storage supplied by the cloud provider for any I/O related job.
+This implies that the I/O performance of DMCF is limited by the performance of the default storage system.
 Moreover, it is influenced by the contention that occurs when other I/O tasks are concurrently executed in the same region.
-Finally, the cost of using persistent storage service to store temporary data should be also taken into account.

-The solution proposed here consists in using Hercules as the default storage system for temporary data produced in workflows.
-Hercules is a distributed in-memory storage system, easy to deploy and highly scalable.
-This system has been developed in the ARCOS research group, at University Carlos III Madrid, and it has also been proved in traditional HPC cluster with promising results.
+Finally, the cost of using a persistent storage service to store temporary data should be also taken into account.
+The solution proposed here consists in using Hercules as storage system for temporary data produced in workflows.
+Hercules is a distributed in-memory storage system, easy to deploy and highly scalable [4].

 This novel approach has three main objectives.
 The first one is taking advantage of the scalability of Hercules to avoid the bandwidth limits of the default storage.
 When the number of Hercules I/O nodes increases, the total available aggregated bandwidth usable by worker nodes is enhanced.
 The second objective is to allow the deployment, thanks to the easy deployment of Hercules, of an ad-hoc and independent in-memory storage system to avoid the contention produced during peak-loads in the cloud storage service.
 The last objective is the independence from the cloud platform used.
-While each cloud infrastructure have different APIs to access their storage services, Hercules has interfaces for commonly used APIs (like POSIX-like, put/get, MPI-IO) in order to imply minor modifications to existing code.
+While each cloud infrastructure has different APIs to access their storage services, Hercules has interfaces for commonly used APIs (like POSIX-like, put/get, MPI-IO) in order to imply minor modifications to existing code.